CopernicaMarketingSoftware/Documentation/Yothalot/json.md

         "pid": 1234,
         "signal": 0,
         "exit": 0,
-        "started": "2015-11-01 23:22:11",
+        "started": "1446557439",
-        "finished": "2015-11-01 23:22:17"
+        "finished": "1446557479"
     },
-    "processes": 123, (total number of processes started), "started": "2015-11-01 23:21:08",   (start of race)
+    "processes": 123, (total number of processes started) "started": "1446557439",   (start of race)
-    "finished": "2015-11-01 23:22:17"   (end of race)
+    "finished": "1446557479"   (end of race)
 }
 ```

 This JSON contains some of the properties that you have provided to start
 up the race.
 It also has a property "winner" that contains an object with
 properties about the winning process.
 You can e.g. see with which data
-the process has won the race, when the winning process was started and when
+the process has won the race and what output it generated.
+You also can see
-it ended.
-The JSON also contains a property with the number of processes
+when the winning process was started and when it ended.
+The JSON also contains
-that were started before one process won the race.
+a property with the number of processes that were started before one process won the race.
+The JSON also contains

-@todo meer uitleg
+the information when the race was started and when the race ended.

 ## Mapreduce jobs

-Besides regular and race jobs mapreduce jobs can be started.
+Besides regular and race jobs, mapreduce jobs can be started.
 Mapreduce
 jobs are the most advanced jobs that the Yothalot cluster can run, and
 the output from one process is forwarded to be the input of the next
 process.
 Unlike the previously mentioned regular and race jobs, the
-mapper and reducer executables must produce output in a predescribed
+mapper and reducer executables must produce output in a prescribed
 format, while the reducer and finalizer executable need to accept
-input in a similar format.
+input in this format.

 To start a mapreduce task you have to publish a JSON to the mapreduce
 queue.
 When you send a mapreduce job to the cluster, the master node